Do Go On - 345 - Dame Julie Andrews

 Yeah.

-The Most Vertical Primate, which is so good.
+The most vertical primate, which is so good.

 Good stuff.

-By the auteur, Sir Robert Vince.
+By theuteur, Sir Robert Vince.

 Eric has asked a question this week, and this is that question.